AI Failure Patterns

 Public AI failures are not random.
 They cluster around recurring breakdowns in evidence, context, reasoning, competence, and judgment.
 WEKID™ turns those patterns into a practical governance lens.

-This catalogue maps 45 public cases across 24 sectors to the WEKID layers — Data, Information, Knowledge, Experience, and Wisdom.
+This catalogue maps 45 public cases across 24 sectors to the WEKID Epistemic Maturity Model and interprets them through the Decision Authority Model.
 The purpose is not to claim any framework eliminates risk.
-It is to show where governance should detect, constrain, escalate, or mitigate risk before harm occurs.
+It is to show where knowledge maturity broke down, where authority was misdelegated, and where governance should detect, constrain, escalate, or mitigate risk before harm occurs.

 Executive summary